aferrodelgado/project-3/README.md

   >Visualizations come from Data_trend.ipynb
   <!-- Add a blank line to end the blockquote before inserting images -->
+   - Box plot graph shows average salary, based on experience level, in the data science field from 2020-2024

+  <br><br> <!-- Add two line breaks after the images -->
   <img src="https://github.com/user-attachments/assets/0d1266e1-8dbb-461c-ac72-b606b5353877" alt="seb boxplot" width="700"/>
   <br><br> <!-- Add two line breaks after the images -->

+ 2020 (Covid Years):

+    - Executives and senior-level professionals earned more on average compared to previous years.

+ Mid-Level Professionals:

+    - Average earnings have been steadily increasing each year from 2020 to 2024.

+ Entry-Level Professionals:

+    - Average earnings have remained relatively stagnant over the years.
+    - There are larger outliers in 2023 and 2024, indicating occasional spikes in earnings for some individuals.

   **5. Does experience level influence job postings?** (Luc Atchley)
   >Analysis comes from Salary by Job Title and Country dataset